 In recent years, people have been using the name Blue Moon for the second of two full moons in a single calendar month.
-An older definition of Blue Moon is that it’s the third of four full moons in a single season.
+An older definition says a Blue Moon is the third of four full moons in a single season.
 Someday, you might see an actual blue-colored moon.
 The term once in a blue moon used to mean something rare.
 Now that the rules for naming Blue Moons include several different possibilities, Blue Moons are pretty common!
+The next one will be on May 21, 2016, and this Blue Moon – blue in name only – will be near the red planet, Mars.
 Follow the links below to learn more about Blue Moons:

 The time between one full moon and the next is close to the length of a calendar month.
 So the only time one month can have two full moons is when the first full moon happens in the first few days of the month.
 This happens every 2-3 years, so these sorts of Blue Moons come about that often.

 The idea of a Blue Moon as the second full moon in a month stemmed from the March 1946 issue of Sky and Telescope magazine, which contained an article called “Once in a Blue Moon” by James Hugh Pruett.
 Pruett was referring to the 1937 Maine Farmer’s Almanac, but he inadvertently simplified the definition.
 He wrote:

 Seven times in 19 years there were — and still are — 13 full moons in a year.
 This gives 11 months with one full moon each and one with two.
 This second in a month, so I interpret it, was called Blue Moon.

 Had James Hugh Pruett looked at the actual date of the 1937 Blue Moon, he would have found that it had occurred on August 21, 1937.
 Also, there were only 12 full moons in 1937.
 You need 13 full moons in one calendar year to have two full moons in one calendar month.

 However, that fortuitous oversight gave birth to a new and perfectly understandable definition for Blue Moon.